WE NEED TO TALK ABOUT EUROPE

-When we first started our journey, we had no idea Europe would be at the centre of such a heated debate in the UK.
-We wanted primarily to promote and demystify European theatre, proving it can be as entertaining, moving and accessible as any other forms.
+When we started our journey in 2010, we couldn’t predict Europe would be at the centre of such heated debate in the UK.
+We wanted primarily to promote a more “European” style of theatre in both content and form.

 And let it be clear, European theatre doesn’t mean “white theatre”.
 Europe is multicultural.
-Our actors and the playwrights we produce might hold a European passport but are from all ethnic backgrounds.
+Our actors and playwrights might hold a European passport but are from all ethnic and cultural backgrounds

 AN ORIGINAL APPROACH TO TRANSLATION:

-In theatre language is physicality.
-It’s sound, occupying time and space.
-Translating for stage isn’t just finding the right words but the right music, rhythm, context.
-Too often traditional approaches to translation impose a “domestic” frame on the original, distorting it into a different, “more familiar” text all together – a very colonial attitude in our opinion.
+Too often traditional approaches to translation impose a “domestic” frame on the original, distorting it into a different, “more familiar” text – a very colonial attitude in our opinion.